 A temporary resident permit (TRP) could be the solution.
 It is designed for use by individuals who are inadmissible to Canada, and it allows them to enter the country for a certain period, if they can demonstrate that their entry to the country is justified.

 If you are determined to be inadmissible to Canada, you will likely encounter difficulties the next time you try to cross the border.
-The Campbell Cohen Immigration Law Firm can assist in your efforts to enter Canada.
+The Cohen Immigration Law Firm can assist in your efforts to enter Canada.

 Table of Contents